vmagnin/ForSudoku/README.md

 `test_out_01.txt` and `test_out_02.txt`) in the program's format which match the topmost example in the English edition of Wikipedia.

-### option 6, generation of a randomly filled grid
+### Option 6, generation of a randomly filled grid

 By this option, the program generates a random grid, filled and passing the same validity test which is used to check partially filled grids.
 Note,